-Athletic trainers are a key part of any sporting environment as they help spot, prevent and rehabilitate athletic injuries, which is crucial in any sporting environment to produce consistent and safe results.
-They are also needed to help both individuals, and teams, stay motivated to achieve their sporting goals and to provide an extra level of accountability.
+Athletic trainers are a key part of any sporting environment as they notice, prevent and rehabilitate athletic injuries, which is crucial in any sporting environment to produce consistent and safe results.
+They are also needed to help both individuals and teams stay motivated to achieve their sporting goals and athletic trainers provide an extra level of accountability.
 Athletic trainers are also crucial to any successful sports team as they create effective and fun programmes that are designed to produce results.

 Pros and cons of a career as an athletic trainer:

 - If you are a sports lover and are passionate about sports, then you get to be around your passion every single day